On March 21, 2023, the Board of Trustees of Vermont Law and Graduate Schools named Beth McCormack dean of the Vermont Law School.

-Professor McCormack is a Professor of Law and the Assistant Director of the Legal Writing Department.
-She joined the VLS faculty in 2011.
-For the 2012-2013 academic year, she served as the Assistant Director of the Academic Success Department.
-From 2001-2011, Professor McCormack practiced in the litigation section of the Boston law firm Mintz, Levin, Cohn, Ferris, Glovsky & Popeo, P.C.
+Dean McCormack practiced in the litigation section of the Boston law firm Mintz, Levin, Cohn, Ferris, Glovsky & Popeo, P.C. from 2001-2011.
 She has extensive experience in commercial litigation with a focus in construction law.
 Her practice included all aspects of state and federal litigation as well as alternative dispute resolution.
-She is experienced in arbitration practice and procedure and has represented clients before arbitration panels and in pre- and post-arbitration proceedings.
+She is experienced in arbitration practice and procedure and has represented clients before arbitration panels and in pre-arbitration and post-arbitration proceedings.
 She was a member of the firm's hiring committee and served as a mentor to new associates.
 In addition, from 2003-2011, she was an adjunct professor at Boston University School of Law, where she taught Legal Research and Writing to first-year law students.
-In 2007, Professor McCormack served as a special assistant district attorney at the Middlesex District Attorney's Office for a six-month term, where she took more than 20 criminal cases to trial.
-She is admitted to practice in Massachusetts, before the U.S. District Court for the District of Massachusetts, and the First Circuit Court of Appeals.
+In 2007, Interim Dean McCormack served as a special assistant district attorney at the Middlesex District Attorney's Office for a six-month term, where she took more than 20 criminal cases to trial.
+She is admitted to practice in Vermont, Massachusetts, before the U.S. District Court for the District of Massachusetts, and the First Circuit Court of Appeals.

 She received her AB from the University of Chicago and her JD, cum laude, from Boston University School of Law.
 During law school, she was a member of the Public Interest Law Journal.
 She also participated in the Stone Moot Court Competition, the Albers Honors Moot Court Competition, and was a member of the Craven National Moot Court Team.
 She was a Paul J. Liacos Scholar and an Edward F. Hennessey Distinguished Scholar.

-Professor McCormack is the faculty advisor to the Moot Court Advisory Board and the coach for the National Moot Court Team and the Frederick Douglass Moot Court Competition Team.
-She currently teaches Appellate Advocacy, Advanced Appellate Advocacy, Arbitration and Legal Writing II.
-She also teaches the Dispute Resolution Writing Seminar in the Summer Program and Environmental Dispute Resolution in the Distance Learning Program.
+Dean McCormack is the faculty advisor to the Moot Court Advisory Board and the coach for the National Moot Court Team and the Frederick Douglass Moot Court Competition Team.
+She currently teaches Appellate Advocacy, Legal Writing II and Legal Methods.
+She has also taught Arbitration, Advanced Appellate Advocacy, and Legal Writing I. She has taught the Dispute Resolution Writing Seminar in the Summer Program and Environmental Dispute Resolution in the On-Line Learning Program.

 Avoiding "Death by PowerPoint" and other Ways to Up your Presentation Game, 40 Vt.
 Bar J. 25 (Winter 2015)